cinqtechnologies/front-end-test/README.md

 ## Optional Challenge 1
 Create a different page to _receive_ messages

+## Optional Challenge 2
+The JMS server must not be embeeded in the application.

 # Front End - Teste
 Use base de projeto Maven / spring para criar uma aplicação que envie mensagens.